This post originally appeared on VICE UK.

-The show is a mash-up of stories, anecdotes and light entertainment.
-Punctuating the tales of broken bones and arrests are balancing acts, mild nudity and an act that involves turning members of the crowd into a table.
+The show is a mashup of stories, anecdotes, and light entertainment.
+Punctuating his tales of broken bones and arrests are balancing acts, mild nudity, and an act that involves turning members of the crowd into a table.
 It's a very classic style of amusement, which is at odds with Steve's obsession with maintaining a strong social media presence.

-"I'll certainly agonise over [my social media] to try and continue to build my following," he explains.
-"I agonise over that way more than I should.
+"I'll certainly agonize over [my social media] to try and continue to build my following," he explains.
+"I agonize over that way more than I should.
 There's just a sense of chasing my fucking tail, you know?
 Trying to keep up with it all.
 What am I going to do to keep the image going?"

 The image of Steve-O is, in theory, a fairly easy one to grasp.
-Steve-O – real name Stephen Glover – is easily in the top three stars of auto-injury megalith Jackass, along with puppet master Johnny Knoxville and ageing problem child Bam Margera.
-He was always the most extreme – the one most willing to put himself in harm's way, to debase himself, cover himself in shit, piss, vomit and the rest.
-But the fire of this extreme personality dies down at home.
+Steve—real name Stephen Glove—is one of the top three stars of auto-injury megalith Jackass, along with puppet master Johnny Knoxville and aging problem child Bam Margera.
+Steve-O was always the most extreme—the one most willing to put himself in harm's way, to debase himself, cover himself in shit, piss, vomit, and the works.
+But the fire of his extreme personality dies down at home.

-After a long and dangerous tête-à-tête with drugs and alcohol – the topics which form the funniest and most exhilarating stories of his show – Steve-O is now stone cold sober, the realities of which he thinks would perhaps let down his fans.
+After a long and dangerous tête-à-tête with drugs and alcohol—the topics that seem to form the funniest and most exhilarating stories of his show—Steve-O is now stone cold sober, a reality that he thinks would perhaps let down his fans.

-This strikes me as strange, because for all of Steve-O's on-screen escapades, one thing that never comes across is him being a bad guy.
+This strikes me as strange, because for all of Steve-O's escapades on television, one thing that never comes across is him being a bad guy.
 He is constantly affable, the archetypal stoner buddy, always laughing in his distinctive way.
-The laugh that makes his skinny face contort into a blend of the dramatic masks of comedy and tragedy – sad eyes and a beaming white grin.
-It's easy to see the duality in him, though, because when he isn't cackling and smoking his own pubes he's contemplative and chooses his words carefully.
+The laugh that makes his skinny face contort into a blend of the dramatic masks of comedy and tragedy—sad eyes and a beaming white grin.
+It's easy to see the duality in him, though, because when he isn't cackling about smoking his own pubes, he's contemplative and chooses his words carefully.
 To be fair, it's what you'd expect of a man of 42 who's been around the block.
-But it's easy to forget that him and the rest of the Jackass cast aren't skater kids any more, because, by and large, they still act like it.
+But it's easy to forget that him and the rest of the Jackass cast aren't skater kids any longer, because, quite honestly, they still act like it.
 Some of them, understandably, yearn for those halcyon days, but Steve-O isn't so keen.

 Aside from not wanting to see his friends get hurt, perhaps the kind of sensitivity that comes with maturity, Steve-O feels that a big reunion would rain on the personal parade he's spent so long cultivating.
 "I almost don't want there to be another Jackass movie because I've worked hard to build my own momentum, and for me to have a little bit of traction, and to be able to be getting away with having a career beyond Jackass… I want to keep that going," he says.
 "But I would never turn down anything Jackass-related."

 Before the interview begins, Steve-O reveals a crinkled water bottle filled with a brownish-yellow liquid.
 It is, of course, filled with urine.
 Steve-O's urine.
-Urine given to him by a fan at his London show that is apparently 13 years old.
+Urine—that is apparently 13 years old—given to him by a fan at his London show.
 So what to do with 13-year-old wild man piss?
-Naturally: test it for drugs.
+Naturally: Test it for drugs.

-But even if greater mainstream success doesn't reach him, you feel as if Steve-O's core fans will always be there, because he means more to them than they do to him.
-He gave a loveable face to the anxious outsider eager to please at any cost, and he's still that guy.
+But even if greater mainstream success doesn't reach him, it seems as if Steve-O's core fans will always be there, because he means more to them than they do to him.
+He gives a lovable face to the anxious outsider eager to please at any cost.
 His shows are filled with adults who yearn for days of getting wasted in parks after school and mindlessly kicking trees.
 People who want to light their farts on camera, but instead have to work a 9 to 5.
 Steve-O is still living that life, still smoking pubes, still piss testing age-old urine.
 His constancy has turned him from zany school pal into trusted old friend, and it's comforting to have that certainty, especially at a time like this.